tanishajoshi/tanishajoshi/README.md

 - 👋 Hi, I’m @tanishajoshi, CS @ SLU 2022, currently looking for full time new grad roles in 2022
-- 👀 I’m interested in blockchain, networking, and ethical AI.

 <!---
 jtanisha-ee/jtanisha-ee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.